What You Need to Know About Inheritance Tax

-That means that if the deceased's estate is below £325,000, you won't have to pay any inheritance tax (IHT).
-Anything above that amount then you'll have to pay a tax of 40%.
+If the deceased’s estate is below £325,000, you won’t have to pay any inheritance tax (IHT).
+But anything above that amount, you’ll have to pay a tax of 40%.

 This is a basic example and often there are things that can be done to reduce this amount which we’ll go into further here.